ivnsch/rust_android_ios/README.md

 This is an example that shows how to communicate with a shared Rust library from an Android and iOS app.
 The idea is to be able to share domain logic & most services (networking, database, bluetooth, etc.) using Rust and use the native SDKs for presentation and platform specific services.

+# Why?

+This approach gives us the best of all worlds!
+We prevent code duplication by using a shared library.
+Rust, as a highly performant and safe language is a great fit for mobile.
+We keep a fully native UI experience and uncomplicated access to the latest APIs of the platforms.

 # Supported

 #### ✅ Functions